marcel-dempers/docker-development-youtube-series/course/content/source-control/git/README.md

 ```

 We'll see one "Untracked file" </br>
-To add this changes to GIT, we need to stage the file. </br>
+To add these changes to GIT, we need to stage the file. </br>
 We do this by using the `git add` command:

 ```